The Fuchsia RFC process has evolved from the following RFCs:

 After reviewing this process, you can follow this guide to create an RFC.

 The Fuchsia RFC process is intended to provide a consistent and transparent path for making project-wide, technical decisions.
 For example, the RFC process can be used to evolve the project roadmap and the system architecture.

 Currently, the Fuchsia project does not have a formal process for making project-wide, technical decisions.
 At our current scale, this informality results in different people having different, sometimes inconsistent, viewpoints on where the project is going and how the system is put together.
 By establishing a consistent and transparent path for making project-wide, technical decisions, all the stakeholders can be confident about the technical direction of the project.

 This section describes the design of the RFC process.

 When to use the process

-The vast majority of changes to Fuchsia do not require an RFC.
+The vast majority of changes do not require an RFC.
 Instead, these changes can be made using the code review process.
 However, technical decisions that have broad impact across the project require broader agreement and must be socialized with the project using the RFC process.